 Going to an Event?

 Most major public events and many performances have been postponed or cancelled.
 We are doing our best to keep up with this evolving situation, but recommend that you check directly with the event organiser or host venue for confirmation either on their website or Facebook page.
+See here all the upcoming events of Thessaloniki.

 While in Thessaloniki